MartianWill/Build-React-APP/README.md

 # Project detail

 Created with [Create React App](#getting-started-with-create-react-app).<br>
 Learning React while creating and testing several components which were discovered from learnig process and in-depth DOCs.
-Final goal is to create a Keep app as the main App.
+Final goal is to create a Note app as the main App.
+The optional components were created throughout the practicing process <BR>
+The [Preview](https://fxngp4.csb.app/) of current component from codesandbox.

 ## `src/components` main components